 The best shows at Disneyland for adults

 Disneyland attractions aren’t just about the rides.
 There are so many other things to do for adults at Disneyland.
 First and foremost is the fireworks show at the end of the night.
 This is where being taller than kids works to your advantage – you might actually get to catch a glimpse of the projections on the castle during the show.
 Disneyland’s central hub has lots of trees and Sleeping Beauty Castle is shorter than you might be used to from visiting other parks, so you’ll want to get there early to snag a spot with a good view.
 Fantasmic!
 Oh my goodness, Fantasmic!
 (The exclamation point is part of the show’s title, though to be honest it also aligns with my feelings about it.)
 I’d never been particularly wowed by the Disney World version of Fantasmic!, but Disneyland’s (the original) is an absolute must-see.
-You’ll be wowed by the Columbia sailing ship’s transformation into a pirate ship complete with swordfighting in the rigging and the fantastic show elements.
+You’ll be wowed by the Columbia sailing ship’s transformation into a pirate ship complete with swordfighting in the rigging and other fantastic show elements.
 Like the fireworks, getting there early and being tall both help you snag a view.
 I’d even go so far as to say that if you have to choose between Fantasmic! and the fireworks, go with Fantasmic!.

 The best dining for adults at Disneyland